Animatorski/keygen95/README.md

 A Windows 95 Key Generator written in Python.

 # Download
-Currently download is unavailable due to PyInstaller having problems with his executables being flagged as malicious and a major bug in the code.
-The download of the source code will be available soon along side the 1.0.0 release!
+Currently .exe download is unavailable due to PyInstaller having problems with his executables being flagged as malicious.
+The download of the executable will be available soon.
+If you want to check out Keygen95 now, you can download the source code and run it.

 # Windows 95 RTM Key Format
 **BBB-MMMMMMM**